Insider Sell: CFO and Treasure - GuruFocus.com

 Conclusion

-The recent sale of 6,479 shares by CFO and Treasurer William Kelly is part of a broader trend of insider selling at Vicarious Surgical Inc. With a higher number of insider sells compared to insider buys over the past year, investors should closely monitor the company's performance and insider transactions to make informed decisions about the stock's potential future growth and valuation.
+The recent sale of 6,479 shares by CFO and Treasurer William Kelly is part of a broader trend of insider selling at Vicarious Surgical Inc. With 82 insider sells and only 18 insider buys over the past year, investors should carefully consider the implications of this insider activity on the company's future prospects and stock valuation.
+While the company's innovative solutions in the field of robotic-assisted surgery hold promise, the insider trading activity may indicate a lack of confidence in its growth potential and future performance.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.